shangzixie/my_knowledge_dictionary/9_Database/postgreSQL/structure/table_structure.md

 ### Special Space (Special Section in page)

+it is 16 bytes, details is in `src/include/access/nbtree.h`, `struct BTPageOpaqueData`

 `Special Space` which can contain anything the access method wishes to store.
 For example, b-tree indexes store links to the page's left and right siblings, as well as some other data relevant to the index structure.
 Ordinary tables do not use a special section at all (indicated by setting `pd_special` to equal the page size).

 `pd_special` is for indexes.
 In the page within tables, it points to the end of the page.
 (In the page within indexes, it points to the beginning of `Special Space` which is the data area held only by indexes and contains the particular data according to the kind of index types such as B-tree, GiST, GiN, etc.)